MicrosoftDocs/learn/learn-pr/azure/connect-iot-hololens-azure-digital-twins-unity/includes/10-deploy.md

 ## Exit the app

 1. To exit an app that uses an immersive view, use the **Start gesture** to bring up the **Start menu**, then select the mixed-reality **Home** button.
-1. Once you've exited the app, close the app window using the close icon in the top right of the window.
+1. After you exit the app, close the app window using the close icon in the top right of the window.
 1. Remove your HoloLens 2 device.